f1sales/development-wiki/Conference-Notes/sao-paulo-aws-summit.md

 - [Well Architected Framework](https://docs.aws.amazon.com/wellarchitected/latest/framework/welcome.html)
 - Use MongoDB TTL for documents that are not useful anymore
 - MongoDB `$facet` operator do not use indexes after the first match
+- 'every ms counts', make sure to use lean and clean functions/code
+-

 ---